Applied Psychological Science Admissions

 What is the selection process?

 Complete applications are screened by the Office of Admissions staff to ensure they meet basic requirements.
 Files are then forwarded to APS Admissions Committee faculty members for review and are rated on basis of academic preparedness and goodness-of-fit.
 Highly ranked applicants are invited to participate in an interview day with faculty and current students.
 Interviews will assess applicants' interpersonal skills, knowledge and fit with the program, and potential for success in academic and clinical or research domains.
 Final admissions decisions will be made based on all information gathered through the selection process.

 I am an international applicant.
 What do I need to do?

 The Test of English as a Foreign Language (TOEFL) is required for those for whom English is not the native language.
 Minimum score for paper test is 600; computer test 250; internet test 100.

-Or, the International English Language Testing System (IELTS) test can be taken.
+The International English Language Testing System (IELTS) test can also be taken.
 An overall score of 7.0 is required with minimum sub scores per section also being 7.0.